mayubi7/schedule_it/README.md

 ##Phase 2 User Stories
 - As a user, I want to be able to save my schedule to file
 - As a user, I want to be able to load my schedule from file

+##Phase 4: Task 2
+- The class Schedule is robust, methods addNewTask, reschedule and deleteTask have been modified